JinlongWukong/vrlab/README.md

 ## README
-This tool is primaryly used for parsing VIRL topology file to build its topology using qemu + linux bridge
+This tool is primary used for parsing VIRL topology file to build its topology using qemu + linux bridge

 ## How TO USE